tgvaughan/icytree/manual/manual.md

     paper](http://dx.doi.org/10.1186/1471-2105-9-532) describing the extended
     Newick format for details on hybrid nodes.)

-* **Recombinant edge opacity**
+* **Recombinant edge width**

-    This option uses a numeric trait value (which must lie between 0 and 1) on each "hybrid" leaf node to determine the opacity of the dashed line representing the corresponding recombinant edge.
+    This option uses a numeric trait value (which must lie between 0 and 1) on each "hybrid" leaf node to determine the relative width of the dashed line representing the corresponding recombinant edge.

 *  **Inline recombinant edges**